ActNow Theatre: History

+In 2022, ActNow moved from its premises on Hindley Street into its new home at 253 Gouger Street.

-Description
+Description and governance

+ActNow is a community-based theatre company based at 253 Gouger Street in Adelaide city centre.
+It includes a theatre venue called MakeSpace, which is also available for hire.

-ActNow is a community-based theatre company.
-The company is controlled by a Board of Management and is registered as a charity with Australian Charities and Not-for-profits Commission.
+The company is controlled by a board of management and is registered as a charity with Australian Charities and Not-for-profits Commission.

-The company creates “devised, interactive and issue-based” theatre projects focused on social justice using techniques such as Augusto Boal's Forum Theatre and principles of Community Arts and Community Cultural Development.
+The company creates "devised, interactive and issue-based" theatre projects focused on social justice using techniques such as Augusto Boal's Forum theatre and principles of Community arts and community cultural development.
 It has been described as "one of the most innovative, inclusive and dynamic companies in Australia" and as one of "a number of extraordinary companies [that] are continuing the work [that Augusto] Boal began".
 The company's projects focus on communities of LGBTIQ+, First Nations Australians, and culturally and linguistically diverse communities, including a number of programs in schools or for young people.
 It has been compared to former theatre companies such as Melbourne Workers Theatre and Junction Theatre Company as an arts organisations working across multiple communities.

-Company activity
+People

+Edwin Kemp Attrill, former artistic director/CEO, left the company in December 2020.
+In January 2021, Yasmin Gurreeboo, who had been associate director since joining the company in 2016, was announced as the new artistic director and co-CEO.

+Artists involved in the company include Attrill, Gurreeboo, singer/songwriter Nathan May, and poet/writer/performer Manal Younus.

+Focus and activities

 Examples of projects include school safety program "Expect Respect" with the Legal Services Commission of South Australia, the anti-racism education program "Responding to Racism" with Reconciliation South Australia, Queer Youth Theatre workshops, the Game Makers program for kids and dads, and workshop program for culturally diverse artists, the Theatre of the Global Majority (2018-2019).
 The projects involve participatory theatre techniques, which empower audiences to change aspects of the performances and be active contributors and commentators to broader social movements.

-"ActNow creates participatory theatre, not just to engage our audience but also to empower them to be agents of social change within a project and in their own lives.
-We don’t want our audience to sit quietly in the dark.
-We want them active as contributors and commentators.
-Our work finds new ways to engage with our audiences, through technology and a deep relationship between artists and audiences.
-The simple act of storytelling can engage audiences and create positive social change.
-As such, our aesthetic is typically paired back and raw, using everyday environments and technologies to create life changing experiences." - Former Artistic Director Edwin Kemp Attrill Artists involved in the company include former Artistic Director Edwin Kemp Attrill, singer/songwriter Nathan May, poet/writer/performer Manal Younus and Associate Director Yasmin Gurreeboo.
-Kemp Attrill left the company as Artistic Director/CEO in December 2020.
-In January 2021, Associate Director Yasmin Gureeboo was announced as the new Artistic Director and co-CEO.
+In 2023, ActNow is running theatre workshops in primary schools across South Australia, aimed at showing the impact of racism, and why people need to be kind to one another.